JacksonWaddleton/JacksonWaddleton/README.md

 Here are some ideas to get you started:
 -->

-Hello, I'm Jackson.
-Graduate student with expertise in using data analysis to transform business results.
+Hello, I'm Jackson, a graduate student with expertise in business-focused data analytics.

 - Querying data using SQL.
 - Manipulating, cleaning, and transforming data using Python.